 - Everybody is invited to contribute!
 The #Ode2Joy Challenge does not only target professional and amateur performing artists (such as singers, musicians or dancers); any creative and imaginative interpretation or expression of “#Ode2Joy” is also welcome (e.g. photography, video, a drawing, a cartoon, an app, a game, design, story and or poem).
 The participation of schools is also strongly encouraged;

-- Let yourself be inspired by the Ode to Joy composed by Luwdig van Beethoven.
+- Let yourself be inspired by the Ode to Joy composed by Ludwig van Beethoven.
 This famous music has become a symbol of Europe, the anthem of Europe.
 Perform the original score or create your own version and do this at a heritage site which matters to you: a small parish chapel, a famous historic theater, a garden in your village, or a museum in your town;

 - 31 January: Official launch of the #Ode2Joy Challenge by Plácido Domingo (via video message) at the Citizens’ Dialogue in Brussels with Michel Magnier, Director for Culture & Creativity, DG EAC;

 - February-April: imaginative and dynamic promotion of the #Ode2Joy Challenge & mobilisation of a large range of supporters/contributors (heritage sites, networks, artists, schools & the general public);

 - 9 May / Europe Day: Focal point of the #Ode2Joy Challenge with as many performances/contributions as possible from across Europe (and beyond) to be live streamed or recorded and posted on social media.
 On this occasion, a special event with reinterpretations of the Ode to Joy in various styles will be organised by Europa Nostra in Bougival near Paris (France) in collaboration with the Centre Européen de Musique and the City of Bougival.

 - Until the end of 2018 & beyond: on-going promotion of the results of the #Ode2Joy Challenge which will stay available (via creative commons license) & new performances/recordings will continuously be encouraged and added.